Dhahran Burial Mounds

-The Dhahran Burial Mounds (مدافن الظهران) is an archaeological site located in the southern part of Dhahran, Saudi Arabia.
+The Dhahran Burial Mounds (مدافن الظهران) is an Arabian archaeological site located in the southern part of Dhahran, Saudi Arabia.
 The site comprises a large settlement dating back to the third millennium BCE, featuring approximately 900 burial mounds.
 An ancient trade route, which connected the site to the Ain Al-Sayh settlement in the south and likely to a seaport known as Dhahran, runs through the site.

 Discovery and excavation

 The site was first discovered by archaeologist Peter Bruce Cornwall in 1940, who published his findings in The Geographical Journal in 1946.
 Cornwall documented circular stone structures topped by thousands of Bronze Age burial mounds, attributing them to the Dilmun civilization known for trading with Sumerians and Assyrians.

 In 1962, Danish archaeologist Geoffrey Bibby conducted studies revealing cultural similarities and historical synchronicity between the Dhahran burial mounds and Bahrain Mounds.

 The Saudi Department of Antiquities and Museums conducted a comprehensive archaeological survey of the area in 1977 as part of the "Third Millennium BCE Survey Project," documenting approximately 1,500 burial mounds.
 Due to urban expansion threats, rescue excavations were carried out in 1983, during which 900 mounds were documented and 22 were excavated.
 Subsequent excavations explored 14 and 9 mounds respectively.
 These excavations focused on studying the mounds' shapes, orientations, sizes, and circular walls, with some mounds being restored as samples.